Summer term in year 3!

 All the equipment you need is supplied for you in school.
 Please do not bring in your own pencils, rubbers etc from home.

-We are really looking forward to a new and exciting term.
+We are really looking forward to our final term.
 If you have any questions or concerns, please book an appointment to see your child’s class teacher.

 Miss Wood and Mrs Lynch